 This aspect involves determining framework requirements, and designing, implementing and maintaining a chain of preservation framework.
-A Chain of Preservation Framework includes all the elements of policy, strategy, methodology and so on needed to manage digital records.
+A Chain of Preservation Framework includes all the elements of policy, strategy, methodology and so on.

 1.1.
-Establish scope and objectives.
+Establish scope and objectives

 Preservers must define the scope and objectives of their digital preservation program.
-In the arts, for example, they ~ RECORDS may wish to preserve the recording of the performance(s) of a work, or they may choose to undertake the more complex preservation of the components of a work of art that support its reproduction or re-performance.
+In the arts, for example, they may wish to preserve the recording of the performance(s) of a work, or they may choose to undertake the more complex preservation of the components of a work of art that support its reproduction or re-performance.
 In the sciences, preservers may wish to preserve only the final report of the results of an experiment, or hold raw data, normalized data and/or aggregated data to document the methodology used and the result obtained, as well as to ensure the availability of the data for future uses.
 Preservers should also consider who the eventual users of the archives will be.
-Technically sophisticated users generally require less assistance in accessing even technologically complex digital materials, while the general public might require extremely user-friendly access mechanisms, and materials transformed into a few simple, but widely available formats.
-The scope of the preservation program will help define which preservation strategies (see Section 4 and Appendix C, Section B) a preserver might need to support.
+Technically sophisticated users generally require less assistance in accessing even technologically complex digital materials, while the general public might require extremely user-friendly access mechanisms and materials transformed into a few simple, but widely available, formats.
+The scope of the preservation program will help define which preservation strategies (see Section 4 and Appendix 21c, Section B) a preserver might need to support.

 In defining the digital preservation program, preservers should build on previous efforts.
 To develop appropriate policies and strategies, preservers should consult the InterPARES 2 Policy Framework for guidance applicable at organizational, sectoral, national, international and supranational levels.
-For the functions of the preservation program, preservers should consult the ISO Open Archival Information System (OAIS) standard,3 and should follow the InterPARES 2 Chain of Preservation model for an adaptation of the OAIS standard specifically intended for digital records.
-Plans should also reflect the Audit Checklist for Certifying Digital Repositories developed by the NARA/RLG Digital Repository Task Force.4
+For the functions of the preservation program, preservers should consult the ISO Open Archival Information System (OAIS) standard4 and should follow the InterPARES 2 Chain of Preservation model for an adaptation of the OAIS standard specifically intended for digital records.
+Plans should also reflect the Trustworthy Repositories Audit & Certification: Criteria and Checklist, a revised and expanded version of the Audit Checklist for Certifying Digital Repositories originally developed by the NARA/RLG Digital Repository Task Force.5

 1.2.
+Acquire resources

-Acquire resources.
-Digital preservation requires substantial resources in funding, technological capabilities, and expertise.
+Digital preservation requires substantial resources in funding, technological capabilities and expertise.
 An organization responsible for digital preservation has several options, including: a) acquire new resources, b) reallocate existing resources and/or c) leverage other resources.